 Q. What specific use cases does Amazon Fraud Detector support?

-Amazon Fraud Detector is designed for online fraud use cases that require real-time evaluation using machine learning models and rules.
+Amazon Fraud Detector is designed for online fraud use cases requiring real-time ML modeling and rules-based evaluation.
 For example:

 - New account fraud, within an account sign-up process

 Q. Can I customize Amazon Fraud Detector’s configuration for my use case?

 Yes.
 You can customize Amazon Fraud Detector for each use case, using a mix of Amazon Fraud Detector ML models, Amazon SageMaker models, and rules.
 First, gather the relevant risk data to use as fraud evaluation inputs.
 These include email addresses, phone numbers, and IP addresses.
 This data feeds into an ML model, which outputs a score.
 Finally, you can detection rules to interpret the score and other risk data to make decisions, such as approving a claim or sending orders to fraud analysts for investigation.
 An example of a simple rule and corresponding outcome could be: “IF model_score < 50 & credit_card_country = US THEN approve_order.”

 Q. How do I use Amazon Fraud Detector to tap into Amazon’s fraud detection data and expertise?

 With 20 years of fraud experience, Amazon has seen firsthand how bad actors conduct various forms of online fraud.
 Amazon Fraud Detector helps you tap into this knowledge.
 During the automated model training process, Amazon Fraud Detector uses a series of models trained on patterns from AWS and Amazon’s own fraud expertise to boost your model’s performance.

 Q. How does Amazon Fraud Detector use ML to improve my fraud detection?